Sairyss/domain-driven-hexagon/README.md

 Returning an error instead of throwing explicitly shows a type of each exception that a method can return so you can handle it accordingly.
 It can make an error handling and tracing easier.

-To help with that use some kind of a Result object type with a Success or a Failure (an `Either` [monad](<https://en.wikipedia.org/wiki/Monad_(functional_programming)>) from functional languages like Haskell).
+To help with that you can use some kind of a Result object type with a Success or a Failure (an `Either` [monad](<https://en.wikipedia.org/wiki/Monad_(functional_programming)>) from functional languages like Haskell).
 Unlike throwing exceptions, this approach allows to define types for every error and will force you to handle those cases explicitly instead of using `try/catch`.
 For example:

 ```typescript
 if (await userRepo.exists(command.email)) {